GSA/ficam-arch/_usecases/6_managecredentiallifecycle.md

 ### Revoke a Credential

-In this use case, you are an administrator who needs to revoke an active credential.
+In this use case, an administrator needs to revoke an active credential.

 <table>
   <tr>